djdjalas/countries/README.md

 Flag icons
 -----------

-I included the flag icons from http://icondrawer.com/free.php
+I've included the flag icons from http://icondrawer.com/free.php
 See the link for details and terms of use.

 You can also get the flags in a wide range of sizes and flavors from this awesome project: